c-hive/fresh-bot/README.md

 #### The opposite of [Stale](https://github.com/apps/stale).
 A bot against stale bots.

-This GitHub OAtuh app will leave a comment in your name whenever a stale bot is about to close an issue you're subscribed to. _Let the fight begin._
+This GitHub Action will leave a comment in your name whenever a stale bot is about to close an issue you're subscribed to. _Let the fight begin._

 ## Why?